danielepantaleone/BlueConnect/README.md

 do {
     // The following will enable data notify on the Heart Rate characteristic
     // If the Heart Rate characteristic, or the service backing the Heart Rate characteristic, has not
-    // been discovered yet, a silent discovery is performed before attempting to enable data notify on the
+    // been discovered yet, a silent discovery is performed before attempting to enable data notify on the characteristic. try await heartRateProxy.setNotify(enabled: true, timeout: .seconds(10))
-    // characteristic.
-    try await heartRateProxy.setNotify(enabled: true, timeout: .seconds(10))
     print("notify enabled on the characteristic")
 } catch {
     print("failed to enable notify on the characteristic with error: \(error)") }

+do {
+    // You can also check for characteristic notification state without toggling the value. let enabled = try await heartRateProxy.isNotifying
+    print("notification state of the characteristic: \(enabled ? "enabled" : "disabled")") } catch {
+    print("failed to check notification state of characteristic with error: \(error)") }
 ```